Microsoft/azure-docs.pt-pt/articles/synapse-analytics/spark/microsoft-spark-utilities.md

 ::: zone-end

 ### <a name="append-content-to-a-file"></a>Conteúdo do apêndice a um ficheiro

-Anexa a corda dada a um ficheiro codificado em UTF-8.
+Anexa a cadeia dada a um ficheiro codificado em UTF-8.

 :::zone pivot = "programming-language-python"